 f) Larger Accessories

 Larger scratching posts, cat beds, and cat trees are more expensive.
+These are my favorite extra-large cat trees.

 g) Additional medical screenings